 Thank You message

 On Mightycause, once a donor completes a donation, they’ll get a pretty simple and standard tax receipt emailed to them.
-You can jazz that up by adding a message from your nonprofit.
+You can jazz that up by adding a custom message from your nonprofit.
 With these automated tools built in, you don’t have to worry about the receipts and the thank you message- talk about a time saver on your end!

-Because of limitations in sending emails, we only allow text in your Thank You message, so a simple message of thanks works best.
+Keep in mind, a simple message of thanks works best.
 If you want to punch it up a bit, you can include a thank you message from your Executive Director or a hyperlink to your website site.